notima/svea-pmt-admin-api/README.md

 This API is primarily used to administer order that has been created using the checkout.

-API documentation is found in PaymentAdmin API 1.1 pdf
+API documentation is found here https://paymentadminapi.svea.com/documentation/#/

 ## Use